hyz-courses/CISC3024-Pattern-Recognition-Notes/04_Dimension_Reduction.md

 	- that is, $X=\begin{pmatrix}x_{1}^{(1)} & x_{1}^{(2)} & \cdots & x_{1}^{(m)} \\ x_{2}^{(1)} & x_{2}^{(2)} & \cdots & x_{2}^{(m)} \\ \vdots & \vdots & \ddots & \vdots \\ x_{n}^{(1)} & x_{n}^{(2)} & \cdots & x_{n}^{(m)}\end{pmatrix}$
 	- Structural Analysis:
 		- $n$ is the *dimension* of a data sample.
 Each row is a feature.
 		- $m$ is the *amount* of data sample.
-Each column is a dataset.
+Each column is a data sample.

 **Do**
 - Reduces the dataset from $n$-dimensions to $k$-dimensions.
 	- That is, to convert each feature from a $n$-d vector to a $k$-d vector;
 	- Namely, to convert $X$ from an $n\times m$ matrix into a $k\times m$ matrix.

-## 4.2.1 Data Preprocessing: Mean Normalization
+## 4.2.1 Data Pre-processing: Mean Normalization
 **Given**
 - The $m\times n$ training dataset $X=\begin{pmatrix}x^{(1)} & x^{(2)} & \cdots & x^{(m)}\end{pmatrix}$.
 **Do**